Mobile Home Living

 Of course, like all manufactured homes, you can change the cabinetry and countertops designs but this is a nice combination.
 I’ve become a big fan of darker kitchens.
 I’ve definitely learned my lesson about all white kitchens – I’m simply too busy (lazy) for all that upkeep!

-Palm harbor manufactured home design-kitchen island
+palm harbor manufactured home design-kitchen island

 The top shelf above the sink may create an inconvenience.
 It seems like a place that will accumulate lots of dust but a few knick-knacks would look cute sitting up there so maybe it would be worth the hassle?